Don't Stop Believin' (Olivia Newton-John song)

 "Don't Stop Believin'" is the title track from the 1976 album by Olivia Newton-John.
 Written and composed specifically for Newton-John by John Farrar.
 It was released in August 1976 as the album's lead single.
 It peaked at number thirty-three on the Billboard Hot 100.
 It was her seventh number one on the Easy Listening chart, spending one week at the top of the chart in September 1976.
 The single also went to number fourteen on the country chart.

+Record World praised John's double-tracked vocals and John Farrar's arrangement.

 Newton-John re-recorded the track for her 2005 album Stronger Than Before.
 She also titled her 2019 memoir after the song.

 Juliana Hatfield covered the song on her album Juliana Hatfield Sings Olivia Newton-John.